switchfootsid/Practical-Tensorflow/saving-restoring.md

 ```

 ### Aside on Protobufs:
-To simplify things I like to think of protobuf files as Google's version of *"Using JSON while development but adding compression capabilities for leaner storage and efficiency for production"*
+Protobufs or pb files are used to To simplify things I like to think of protobuf files as Google's version of *"Using JSON while development but adding compression capabilities for leaner storage and efficiency for production"*

  * The **checkpoint file** is just a bookkeeping file that you can use in combination of high-level helper for loading different time saved chkp files.
- * The **.meta file** holds the compressed Protobufs graph of your model and all the metadata associated (collections, learning rate, operations, etc.)
+ * The **.meta file** holds the compressed Protobufs graph of your model and all the metadata associated (collections, learning rate, operations, etc.) *so you can retrain it*
  * The **.index file** holds an immutable key-value table linking a serialised tensor name and where to find its data in the chkp.data files
  * The **.data files** hold the data (weights) itself (this one is usually quite big in size).
 There can be many data files because they can be sharded and/or created on multiple timestep while training.